 Natalia Murray was born in St Petersburg where she read Art History for five years at the Academy of Fine Arts.
 In 1998 she completed her doctoral thesis on C18th English Mezzotint Engravings at the Hermitage Museum in St. Petersburg.
 Her interest in the Russian Avant-Garde was always there, but was brought to the surface when she met the grand-daughter of one of the most influential Russian art critics of the early C20th, Nikolay Punin, and began to write a book about him and his struggle to keep Avant-Garde art alive in Russia after the Revolution.
 Natalia’s biography of Nikolay Punin, ‘The Unsung Hero of the Russian Avant-Garde.
 The Life and Times of Nikolay Punin (1888-1953)’, was published by Brill Academic Publishers in June 2012.
 At present Natalia is writing her second PhD thesis, at the Courtauld, on the development of proletarian art in Russia after the 1917 Revolution, and its various forms of expression in the street decorations of Petrograd.

-Lisa Tickner is a Visiting Professor at The Courtauld.
+Lisa Tickner is an Honorary Professor at The Courtauld.
 Her current research interests include the London art world in the 1960s, British art c.1880-1980, and contemporary women artists.
-She teaches the Courtauld MA on

 For more information, see her profile page.